 Thinking about taking a FAMS course this summer?

 FAMS Professors Andy Smith & Nandini Sikand will be teaching remotely in summer session 1.
-Course descriptions are as follows:
+The course descriptions are as follows:

 FAMS 101: Introduction to Film & Media Studies